 Content Management Systems such as Joomla and Wordpress consist of three main components.
 The first component consists of the website Files which are located in a folder called public_html.
 The second component is a website database which holds additional information.
 The third component is the custom website emails which are located in a separate folder.
-In this article, we will review how to manually migrate an existing Cpanel Shared Hosting Joomla website to a secure Hestia Control Panel VPS.
+Previously we have shown that Hestia combines all three of these components into a single Hestia User backup file which can then be easily transferred to another VPS.
+However, Cpanel requires these three components to be transferred separately.
+In this article, we will review how to manually migrate an existing Cpanel Shared Hosting Joomla website from Cpanel to a secure Hestia Control Panel VPS.

 This method consists of 12 steps: